TalonFloof/zorroOS/README.md

 Building zorroOS is simple.
 First, ensure that you have the following depenedencies:
-- `zig` Version: 0.11.0 if its been released, otherwise master (Please open an issue if the specificied version isn't building zorroOS correctly)
+- `zig` Version: 0.13.0 (Please open an issue if the specificied version isn't building zorroOS correctly)
 - `nasm`
 - `python3` (To generate the Icon Pack)
 - `xorriso`